nvpro-samples/vk_raytracing_tutorial_KHR/docs/concepts/rendering.md

   Detailed explanation of the ray query tutorial

 - **Material shading walkthrough:**
-  Phase 7 and Phase 8 in `docs/index.md`
+  Phase 7 and Phase 8 in [the Progressive Tutorial](../tutorial/index.md)
   Step-by-step tutorial phases that build up to path tracing

 **Recommended reading order:**